Alejopdp/sales-pilot-frontend/README.md

 1. Once you've made and tested all your release changes, go to `/manifest.json` and update the "version" field.

-2. Also update the "version" field in `/package.json` to match the manifest
+2. Also run te command npm version as the last commit to match the manifest

 3. Build for production